AdobeDocs/workfront.en/help/workfront-goals/goal-management/view-in-trouble-goals.md

 description: Goals with a Progress of In Trouble are in danger of not being achieved and are represented by a red progress bar in Adobe Workfront Goals.
 You should review your goals often and understand why the progress is lagging.
 For information about goal progress, see Calculate goal progress in Adobe Workfront Goals.
 ---

-# Review in-trouble goals in&nbsp;*Adobe Workfront Goals*
+# Review in-trouble goals in  `Adobe Workfront Goals`

-Goals with a Progress of In Trouble are in danger of not being achieved and are represented by a red progress bar in *Adobe Workfront Goals*.
+Goals with a Progress of In Trouble are in danger of not being achieved and are represented by a red progress bar in `Adobe Workfront Goals`.
 You should review your goals often and understand why the progress is lagging.
 For information about goal progress, see [Calculate goal progress in Adobe Workfront Goals](../../workfront-goals/goal-management/calculate-goal-progress.md).

 ## Access requirements